BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 My Personal Advice

 Here is my advice.
-Learn the styles of many singers who are doing great out there and those you admire then blend their singing styles and come up with something that you can call your own.
-It is good to develop your voice to reach high standards and then sing while including the aspects you learnt from other artists.
+Learn the styles of many singers who are doing great out there and those you admire then blend their singing styles and come up with something that you can call your own singling style.
+It is good to develop your voice to reach high standards and then sing while including the aspects you learned from other artists.
 This way, you will be welcome by fans because you can give them what they can’t find anywhere else.